easafe/purescript-flame/docs/views.md

 ```
 the `view` field maps the current state to markup.
 Whenever the model is updated, flame will patch the DOM by calling `view` with the new state.

 A custom DSL, defined by the type `Html`, is used to write markup.
-You will probably want to qualify imports as such
+You will need to qualify imports, e.g., prefix HE for HTML elements and HA for HTML attributes, properties and events

 ```haskell
 import Flame.HTML.Element as HE import Flame.HTML.Attribute as HA
 ```
-using the prefix HE for HTML elements and HA for HTML attributes, properties and events.

 ### Attributes, properties and events